 Exams and tests arise about this time of year.
 Let’s face it, sometimes life has a way of becoming strenuously complicated and there is so much to cover, memorize and learn that there are not enough hours in a day.

 There are a few key ingredients that can aid in improving memory, learning, concentration, attention span, reasoning, social skills, effective decision making and focus.
-Although none of the supplements and nutrients below can allow you to pass a test with flying colours without looking into your notes they can boost your brainpower to the next level.
+Although none of the supplements and nutrients below can allow you to pass a test with flying colors without looking into your notes they can boost your brainpower to the next level.

 Ginkgo biloba is used for neural disorders (Alzheimer’s and Dementia and Lyme’s disease), for preventing headaches, ringing in the ears, vertigo, mood disturbances and hearing disorders that are all associated with reducing blood flow to the brain.

 It has been shown to regrow brain neurons in the central and peripheral nervous system, reconstruct neurological degeneration, boost cognitive function as well as reduce memory loss and develop reflexes.

 dosage: 1 tsp twice a day – can take as a capsule, make it into cookies.

 Green & Black tea

 These two teas have numerous benefits in the body.
 For the brain, they aid in preventing the breakdown of acetylcholine which is responsible for the stimulation of muscles – including those of the gastrointestinal tract – the function of sensory neurons and the autonomic nervous system as well as playing a part in scheduling your dream sleep (REM).
 This will help you improve your memory over time.
 Green tea has shown to have lasting impacts whereas the effects of black tea may only last a day.